-The organizing meeting happens monthly.
-Anyone who has attended one GA can attend and bring proposals to the organizing meeting.
+The Organizing Assembly happens monthly.
+Anyone who has attended one GA can attend and bring proposals to the Organizing Assembly.
 Each working group is encouraged to send at least one member.
-The organizing meeting will reportback back at the GA and will share minutes from the meeting via the announcement list.
+The Organizing Assembly will reportback back at the GA and will share minutes from the meeting via the internal mailing list.

 The working groups are engaged in concrete tasks around building the MACC organization and the anarchist movements in NYC.
 They reportback to the general assembly.
 New working groups are encouraged to form!

 Direct Action: Long-term positive change can only come through direct action.
 We do not attempt to achieve our ends through ends through capitalistic enterprise, electoral politics, or any other authoritarian or otherwise oppressive institution.